Hello and welcome to my Lib Tech TRS review.

 O.k. let’s take a more detailed look at what the TRS is capable of.

-If you ride powder a lot and only want to have one board then there are better options – but if you only occasionally hit powder, the TRS will hold its own.
+If you ride powder a lot and only want to have one board then there are better options – but if you only occasionally hit powder, the TRS will be fine (or if you have another board for powder days) .
 And if you have to go through any icy patches to get to that powder you’ll be happy to have that magne-traction under foot.

 Carving and Turning